ora0600/confluent-ksqldb-hands-on-workshop/labs/11_oracle_connect_ccloud.md

 After few minutes the status is then "Running"
 ![Connector Running](img/conn-running.png)

-Now, take a look into Topic list if you can see the new generated topic oracledb.kunden and if yes, go to tab messages and start from 0 offset and you should see the events are coming from Oracle DB.
+Now, take a look into Topic list if you can see the new generated topic oracledb.KUNDEN and if yes, go to tab messages and start from 0 offset and you should see the events are coming from Oracle DB.

 End lab11